Make flavor-packed three cheese Gnocchi al Forno with Italian sausage in under an hour! With a crisp, bubbly cheesy topping and herb-infused sauce!

 Fresh Mozzarella cheese.
 Use a fresh ball of mozzarella for ooey-gooey baked gnocchi!
 Belgioioso is a good brand for this as well!
 I like to just tear the cheese with my hands for a rustic feel.

 Grated Parmesan cheese.
 I like to either grate my own, or use the pre-grated stuff from the grocery store.
-I would not recommend using the shelf stable kind, as it can alter the flavor and texture of the finished gnocchi.
+I would not recommend using the shelf stable kind, as it can alter the flavor and texture of the finished gnocchi, since it contains stabilizers.

 Fresh or fresh-frozen gnocchi.
 My favorite store-bought gnocchi is Scaramuzza's (originally from Philly!)!
 Their gnocchi is pillowy soft and delicious!
 I always opt for frozen or fresh gnocchi over shelf stable varieties, as they have a lighter texture.
 Shelf stable gnocchi can be rather dense.
 If you like, you could also use homemade gnocchi!